mebyz/pistahx/README.md

 -

 >- **CORE / BUSINESS CODE LOGIC SEPARATION :**
-  - your business logic **is separated from** pistahx server core are during the whole life af your project.
+  - your business logic **is separated from** pistahx server core during the whole life of your project.

 -

 >- **STRONGLY TYPED CODE :**
-  - Write your business logic using **Haxe language** (type checking helps the code to stay clean and secure). target is nodejs for now
+  - Write your business logic using **Haxe language** (type checking helps the code to stay clean and secure). pistahx tranpiles your api to nodejs.

 -